Usually, polyurethane is the final coat in a painting project. But, can you apply varnish over polyurethane?

 - Degreaser

-1. Clean The Coating
+1. Clean the Coating

-To clean a polyurethane coating:
+To clean a polyurethane coating, do the following things.

 - Wipe the coating with a clean rag.